NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 What If I Don’t Get The Hall and/or Room I Really Wanted?

-Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 8.
-Those wishing to have an opportunity to change their housing assignment, may complete a waiting list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
-Notification will occur after August 1, 2013 if the desired space becomes available.
+Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 9.
+Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
+If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
+Otherwise, notification will occur after August 1, 2015 if the desired space becomes available.
 If you are not contacted over the summer, you may work with your Area Coordinator after the first 2 weeks of class, and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

-Once you have received notification that your housing has been assigned, you will be e-mailed the electronic housing contract link.
-Once your contract is electronically signed and submitted, your housing for 2013-2014 will be complete.
+A link to your electronic housing contract will be located in your housing assignment e-mail.
+Once your contract is electronically signed and submitted, your housing for 2015-2016 will be complete.
 IMPORTANT NOTE: Your housing assignment depends upon your submission of this contract.
-You will be in danger of losing your housing assignment if the contract is not received by the deadline.
+Your housing assignment may be forfeited if the contract is not received by the deadline.

 When May I Move In To My Hall/Room?

-Residence Halls will open from Noon to 5 p.m. on Saturday, August 24 and Sunday, August 25, 2013 for returning student move-in/check-in.
+Residence Halls will open from 10 a.m. to 3 p.m. on Saturday, August 22 and between 1 and 3 p.m.
+Sunday, August 23, 2015 for returning student move-in/check-in.
 Please begin making arrangements now to arrive on campus for move-in/check-in during these dates/times.
-Please note: Meal plans do not begin until dinner Sunday evening, August 25.
+Please note: Meal plans do not begin until dinner Sunday evening, August 23.

-Unless you are required to arrive early by a coach, faculty or staff member and are subsequently placed on the official early arrival list, you may not arrive on campus before Noon on August 24.
+Unless you are required to arrive early by a coach, faculty or staff member and are subsequently placed on the official early arrival list, you may not arrive on campus before 10 a.m. on August 22.
 Absolutely no students, other than those on the early arrival list, will be allowed into the halls before then.
 NOTE: An approved early arrival by your roommate does not entitle you to also arrive early; you will be asked to leave and assessed the maximum disciplinary fine.

 If you are authorized by your coach, faculty or staff member to arrive early (Athletics, OA, RA, Peer Mentor/Helper, ITS, etc.) you should make plans to arrive on the day and time set by that person.
 You must contact the coach or faculty/staff person who authorized you with any arrival change requests (please do not direct your request to the Area Coordinator or the Residence Life office).
 If the coach/faculty/staff person approves your request, they will inform the Residence Life office and the change will be made on the official list.